-Sweet potatoes are one of my favorite veggies, but I never paid much attention the variety until they became my go-to baby food puree.
+Sweet potatoes are one of my favorite veggies, but I never paid much attention to the variety until they became my go-to baby food puree.
 I was in full-on first time mother research mode.

 Now I even know the difference between sweet potatoes and yams.